You have completed a membership form for Little People UK, where you gave us:

 Under no circumstances will LPUK reimburse the cost of alcoholic drinks.

-On any occasion trustees are required to stay overnight, the cost of rooms will be reimbursed up to a value in the range of £50 - £200 (location dependent) to be approved by the LPUK treasurer and chair prior (if deemed necessary, referring to the committee, for further discussion).
+On any occasion committee members/employees are required to stay overnight, the cost of rooms will be reimbursed up to a value in the range of £50 - £200 (location dependent) to be approved by the LPUK Chairperson and Treasurer prior (if deemed necessary, referring to the whole committee, for further discussion).

 If the cost of breakfast is not included within the cost of the hotel room, this will be reimbursed up to the value of £10.

-Where possible committee members should book accommodation as far in advance as possible, making use of special offers or discounts.
+Where possible committee members/employees should book accommodation as far in advance as possible, making use of special offers or discounts.

-If committee members are required to bring or support (see vi below) to carry out their committee duties, accommodation can potentially be reimbursed, but must meet approval of the LPUK treasurer and chair (if deemed necessary, referring to the committee, for further discussion).
+If committee members/employees are required to bring support (see supporter cost bullet poing below) to carry out their committee/employee duties, accommodation can potentially be reimbursed, but must meet approval of the LPUK Chairperson and Treasurer (if deemed necessary, referring to the whole committee, for further discussion).

 We are aware some LPUK trustees require additional support to complete some of their duties.